-This post shares my DIY painted doormat, including how to paint a coir doormat to last!
+Wonder how to paint a doormat?
+This post shares my doormat DIY, including the paint I used, how to seal a painted doormat, and how to paint a coir doormat to last!

 This is a really quick and easy project that will help give some personality to your front porch or foyer.
 Not only is it fun, it’s practical and affordable as well.
 All you need is a blank doormat and some outdoor acrylic paint.

 Coir doormat painting supply list